shivshankardayal/full-website/algebra/source/complex_numbers_problems_3.rst

 149. Show that the locus of the point :math:`z` satisfying the condition :math:`arg\left(\frac{z - 1}{z + 1}\right) = \frac{\pi}{2}` is the
-     semicircle above :math:`x`-axis whose diemeter is the joins of the points :math:`(-1, 0)` and :math:`(1, 0)` excluding those points.
+     semicircle above :math:`x`-axis whose diameter is the joins of the points :math:`(-1, 0)` and :math:`(1, 0)` excluding those points.

 150. Find the locus of the point :math:`z` if :math:`\log_{\sqrt{3}}\frac{|z|^2 -